Biden approval drops to lowest of 7-month presidency after Taliban takeover | Politics

 In many cases, Republicans and Democrats appeared to share the same outlook on the war: six in 10 Republicans and seven in 10 Democrats agreed, for example, that the swift capitulation of the Afghan government “is evidence why the U.S. should get out of the conflict.”
 About 44% of respondents said they thought Biden has done a “good job” in Afghanistan.
 In comparison, 51% praised the way former presidents Donald Trump and Barack Obama handled the war.

-Approval of Biden's handling of Afghanistan is even lower than that of former President George W. Bush, who has been vilified by members of his own party for invading the country and entrenching the United States in the costly and ultimately futile effort.
+Approval of Biden's handling of Afghanistan is even lower than that of former President George W. Bush, who ordered the Afghanistan invasion and entrenched the United States in the costly and ultimately futile effort to foster new leadership in the country.
 About 47% of Americans felt that Bush did a good job in Afghanistan.

+To be sure, the latest polling should be viewed so far as just a one-week drop: it is still far too early to say how the Taliban takeover will affect Biden politically.
+Forty percent of registered voters said in the Reuters/Ipsos poll that they would vote for a Democrat in next year's congressional elections, while 37% said they would back a Republican.

 The Reuters/Ipsos poll was conducted online, in English, throughout the United States.
 It gathered responses from 947 American adults, including 403 Democrats and 350 Republicans.
 The results have a credibility interval, a measure of precision, of 4 percentage points.
 The Ipsos online snap poll gathered responses from 1,000 people, including 443 Democrats and 247 Republicans.
 It has a credibility interval of about 4 percentage points.